muratk5n/thirdwave/en/README.md

 ---

-Mr Freeze stays, he says "I like it here, it's cool over the summah, I will move in buy a Gotham ice condo".
+Mr Freeze stays.
+"I like it here, it's cool over the summah"

 ---